makingkaiser/resume-gpt/README.md

 First, install python dependencies.
 Go to the file path where the folder 'flask-server' is and start a virtual environment in the terminal.

-For Mac, it was 'python3 -m venv venv'.
+For Mac, run `python3 -m venv venv`, while for Windows, run `py -m venv venv` to create a virtual environment called `env`.

 Then, run `pip install -r requirements.txt` to install all required dependencies.

 Next, set your OpenAI API key:

- Windows: Run the following in the cmd prompt, replacing <yourkey> with your API key:
+ On Windows, run the following in the CLI, replacing <yourkey> with your API key:

 `setx OPENAI_API_KEY <yourkey>`

-This will apply to future cmd prompt window, so you will need to open a new one to use that variable with curl.
-You can validate that this variable has been set by opening a new cmd prompt window and typing in
+This will apply to future CLI windows, so you will need to open a new one to use that variable with curl.
+You can validate that this variable has been set by opening a new CLI window and typing in

 `echo %OPENAI_API_KEY%`